 Where else can you enjoy a delicious Sunday Brunch, dining in an historic, rustic lodge halfway up a mountain?
 The Sunday brunch at the Paradise Inn Dining Room is legendary.
 Chef George Bush (no relation) prepares cuisine that rivals the Inn's striking views of Mt.
 Rainier and the Tatoosh Range.
 In this large, open dining room, there's not a bad seat in the house, watching the spectacular surroundings from the tall, many-paned windows.
 The brunch includes a carving station, smoked salmon, seasonal fresh fruits, delectable desserts and other traditional brunch favorites.
 The service is friendly and the atmosphere is relaxed.
 Brunch is served on Sundays from 11:30am to 2pm and runs June 11 - September 23, 2012.

 Perched atop Crystal Mountain at 6,872 feet, the Summit House serves-up breathtaking views and toe-warming treats.
 Energize your body with hearty soups, chili, gourmet pizzas, pastas, fondue and fresh salads, in addition to daily specials.
 On a clear day, take in views of the Northwest's most famous volcanic peaks.
 It's like dining at the top of the world.
-The Summit House is open year-round and in the summer months, offers dramatic sunset dinners and a not-to-be-missed Sunday brunch.
+The Summit House is open year-round and in the summer months, offers dramatic sunset dinners.
 For reservations, call (360) 663-3085.

 And how does one reach the top?
 With a relaxing ride up the Mt.
 Rainier Gondola.
 Opened January 2011, the new gondolas offer a year-round ride.
 In the summer months, cruise over wildflower fields and mountain streams.
 Take in the mountain beauty surrounding you.
 Combine your ride with a meal at the top, or simply ride for the views - they're reason enough.